Raj Modi: Political career

 Modi was sworn in to Parliament on 5 September 2018, becoming the first Indian MP in Zimbabwe's history.
 On 7 September 2018, President Emmerson Mnangagwa appointed Modi deputy minister of industry and commerce in his new cabinet.
 Besides South Africa's Pravin Gordhan, this made him the only government minister of Indian origin in any African country.
 Modi announced that he would donate his government salary—for a deputy minister, around $3,000 a month—to Bulawayo charities.
 After being named deputy minister, Modi requested that he be allowed to work from Bulawayo instead of the capital, Harare.
 Mangaliso Ndlovu, under whom Modi initially served, was succeeded as industry and commerce minister by Sekai Nzenza in November 2019.

 In October 2018, Modi was criticized for continuing to sell goods in US dollars rather than Zimbabwean bond notes at his businesses, which was against government policy.
 He defended this decision as being necessary for the business to remain open, adding, "I am not the only one who is charging in US dollars; everybody is doing that."
 He was also accused of illegally trading in foreign currency on the parallel market, a charge he strongly denied.
 In reference to Modi's position as deputy minister, the United Kingdom-based academic Alex Magaisa tweeted, "How do you enforce a government policy when you are breaching it?"

 From December 2019 to January 2020, Modi visited India on a month-long trip to attract Gujarati investors to Zimbabwe.
 In particular, he pitched opportunities in the sectors of mining, energy, agriculture, pharmaceuticals, and tourism, among others.
 He returned with proposals from several potential investors, and a business delegation planning to visit the following month.
 While there, he also met with Vijay Rupani, the Chief Minister of Gujarat, and invited him to visit Zimbabwe with a business delegation.
 Rupani expressed interest in projects related to energy production, and arranged for a group from the Indian Ministry of Education to visit Zimbabwe in February 2020.

+Modi was unseated as the MP for Bulawayo South by Nicola Watson of the Citizens Coalition for Change in the 2023 general election.
+He was not reappointed to Mnangagwa's cabinet.
+He was not reappointed to cabinet by Mnangagwa.
+Watson was recalled as the MP for Bulawayo South in October 2023 by Sengezo Tshabangu, who claimed that he was the interim secretary-general of the Citizens Coalition for Change.
+A by-election was subsequently held on 9 December 2023, which Modi won as the ZANU–PF candidate.